Visibly Fair Mechanisms: Introduction

 When we look at real-world priority-based assignments, we see many depart from the fully “direct” approach, as illustrated by the following cases:

-\textbf{1.}~In the Indian Administrative Services (IAS), officers were formerly assigned to state cadres in a priority-driven process aligned with exam-based merit.
+\textbf{Case 1.}~In the Indian Administrative Services (IAS), officers were formerly assigned to state cadres\footnote{In the IAS context, a \emph{cadre} is the state-level administrative unit to which an officer is allocated and within which the officer ordinarily serves and develops her career.
+Some cadres correspond to a single state, while others group states or union territories.} in a priority-driven process aligned with exam-based merit.
 This arrangement, which was essentially a serial dictatorship with some modifications, produced undesirable allocations exhibiting \emph{homophily}, i.e., a propensity for officers to serve in or near their home regions.
 Such geographic clustering was seen as compromising the national integration objective of the service \citep{thakurMatchingCivilService2023}.
-A 2017 reform imposed a zone-based scheme: all cadres were partitioned into five geographic zones, and each officer now submits a separate ranking of cadres \emph{within} each zone rather than a single list over the entire country (see Figure\ref{fig:iasRank}).
-The revised mechanism guarantees that no lower-ranked officer receives a cadre preferred by a higher-ranked officer \emph{inside the zone where they are ultimately matched}, while the zonal structure itself allows for officers to be more evenly dispersed across India—advancing distributional goals without overriding the preferences participants actually report.
+A 2017 reform imposed a zone-based scheme: all states were partitioned into five geographic zones, and each officer now submits a separate ranking of states \emph{within} each zone and a separate ranking of the zones, rather than submitting a single list over the entire country (see \Cref{fig:iasRank}).
+Under the revised mechanism, no lower-ranked officer receives a state preferred by a higher-ranked officer \emph{inside the zone where they are ultimately matched}.
+At the same time, the zonal structure allows officers to be more evenly dispersed across India, advancing distributional goals without overriding the preferences participants actually report.

-\textbf{2.}~ Under the U.S. Military Academy matching process of cadets to military branches used in 2006, each cadet (i) ranked the branches and (ii) stated, for every branch, whether they would accept a longer service obligation in exchange for a priority boost \citep{sonmez2013matching,greenbergRedesigningUSArmy2024}.
+\textbf{Case 2.}~ Under the U.S. Military Academy matching process of cadets to military branches used in 2006, each cadet (i) ranked the branches and (ii) stated, for every branch, whether they would accept a longer service obligation in exchange for a priority boost \citep{sonmez2013matching,greenbergRedesigningUSArmy2024}.
 This elicitation did not allow them to report \emph{cross-branch} trade-offs.
 Omitting this information let the Academy honour the official order-of-merit list while making it possible to steer more cadets into longer commitments that would have been rejected under full preference elicitation.
 As \citet{sonmezMinimalistMarketDesign2024} explains, this design kept such priority violations hidden:

 \begin{quote} “Several years later, in 2019, I finally learned why the Army initially did not pursue a potential reform of the USMA-2006 mechanism. (...)
 Any failure of the no-justified-envy axiom rooted in this first issue was also ‘invisible’ to the Army.
 When a cadet receives his first-choice branch at the increased price but prefers his second choice at the base price, this information was simply unavailable under the strategy space of the USMA-2006 mechanism.” \end{quote}